 * The Why We Love It section is solely based on the opinion of OnlineDegree.com's Editorial Team.
 Any salary & growth research or estimates should be referenced further at the Bureau of Labor and Statistics data published at https://www.bls.gov/ for your specific desired career.

 What is an MPH Degree?

-MPH stands for Master of Public Health, a professional degree in areas of study related to the important field of public health, the science and art of preventing disease.
+MPH stands for Master of Public Health, a professional degree in areas of study related to the important field of public health, the science, and the art of preventing disease.
 Public health is concerned with prolonging life as well as improving quality of life.
 This is achieved on many levels: by individuals, communities, organizations, and society as a whole.
-This encompasses not only physical health, but also psychological health and social well-being.
+This encompasses not only physical health but also psychological health and social well-being.
 It is based on analyzing the health of a population, what determines the health of that population, and what threatens that health.
 Historically, public health has been concerned with the absence of disease or other health problems, but it has evolved into a resource for everyday life, and this growth means an abundance of new jobs.